1 / 10

 Overview

-Anethum graveolens is an erect annual herb in the carrot family (Apiaceae) reaching 24–48 inches (60–120 cm) tall with a 12–18 inch (30–45 cm) spread.
-Stems are erect, smooth, hollow, blue-green, with fine longitudinal ridges.
-Leaves are alternate, finely dissected into thread-like (filiform) segments, feathery, blue-green, strongly aromatic with a distinctive anise-like scent.
-Flowers are tiny, yellow, borne in compound umbels 4–8 inches (10–20 cm) across.
-Fruit (seed) is flattened, oval, 0.1–0.2 inch (3–5 mm) long, ribbed, strongly aromatic.
-Both foliage (dill weed) and seeds (dill seed) are used in cooking, with distinct flavor profiles — the foliage has a lighter, grassier flavor while the seeds are more pungent and warming.
-The taproot is slender and does not tolerate transplanting well; direct sowing is the standard method.
-Bolts rapidly in heat above 75°F (24°C).
-In the Pacific Northwest, successive sowings every 2–3 weeks extend the harvest of fresh foliage.
-A host plant for swallowtail butterfly larvae (Papilio species).
+Anethum graveolens is an erect annual herb in the carrot family (Apiaceae) reaching 24-48 inches (60-120 cm) tall with a 12-18 inch (30-45 cm) spread.
+Stems are erect, smooth, hollow, blue-green, with narrow longitudinal ridges.
+Leaves are alternate, narrowly dissected into thread-like (filiform) segments, feathery, blue-green, strongly aromatic with an anise-like scent the species is known for.
+Flowers are tiny, yellow, carried in compound umbels 4-8 inches (10-20 cm) across.
+Fruit (seed) is flattened, oval, 0.1-0.2 inch (3-5 mm) long, ribbed, strongly aromatic.
+Both the foliage (dill weed) and the seeds (dill seed) are used in cooking, with the foliage carrying a lighter grassier flavor while the seeds are more pungent and warming.
+The taproot is slender and does not tolerate transplanting well, so direct sowing is the standard method.
+Plants bolt rapidly in heat above 75°F (24°C).
+In the Pacific Northwest, successive sowings every 2-3 weeks extend the harvest of fresh foliage.
+The species is a host plant for swallowtail butterfly larvae (Papilio species), which is a secondary garden value beyond the culinary use.

 Native Range

-Used in herb gardens, kitchen gardens, and container plantings.
+Used in herb gardens, kitchen gardens, and container plantings of 3 gallons or more.
 Foliage (dill weed) is used fresh in fish dishes, salads, dips, and sauces.
 Seeds (dill seed) are used in pickling, bread, and spice blends.
-Planted as a beneficial insect attractant in vegetable gardens — the umbels host parasitic wasps and other biological control agents.
-A host plant for swallowtail butterfly larvae.
+Planted as a beneficial insect attractant in vegetable gardens since the umbels host parasitic wasps and other biological control agents.
+Host plant for swallowtail butterfly larvae.
 Used in windowsill and balcony herb gardens in containers of 3+ gallons.How to Identify

 Appearance